45th ACS National Awards for Cinematography 2016 were held recently in Adelaide

 The black tie gala is the premier event on the ACS calendar and is an opportunity to celebrate the art of cinematography in Australia.

-Entries for the National Awards are automatically entered from the Gold winners from the individual State & Territory Awards, held in November the preceding year.
+Entries for the National Awards are automatically determined from the Gold winners at the individual State & Territory Awards, held in November the preceding year.
 Direct entry is not available into the National Awards.
-Only current financial members of the Society are eligible to enter into the State & Territory awards.
+Only current financial members of the Society are eligible to enter into the State & Territory awards and must remain financial members at the time of National Awards' judging.

-The Gold Tripod is the highest award in each category, runners up may receive an Award of Distinction.
-Only one Gold Tripod and a Award of Distinction may be awarded in each category.
+The Gold Tripod is the highest award given in each category.
+A runner up may receive an Award of Distinction.
+Only one Gold Tripod and one Award of Distinction may be awarded in each category.

 All of the Gold Tripod Winners are then reconsidered to determine the winner of the Milli Award for ACS Australian Cinematographer of the Year.